 As the Maple Syrup Capital of Ontario, this sweet liquid gold is considered part of the very fabric of the community and celebrated, revered and loved, all year long.
 In spring, the maple syrup harvest is celebrated at maple sugar bushes and through community events, but the celebration continues into fall, where the concentration of sugar maple trees creates a dramatic display of fall colours.

+Visitors from all over the world enjoy this authentic Canadian experience, spring, summer, fall and winter.
 Maple-themed events taking place in Lanark County are a chance for visitors and the communities to celebrate the importance of maple syrup to the fabric of the community.
 A few of these events include:

 The Festival of the Maples is a free, outdoor celebration of everything maple that has been taking place in Perth the last Saturday of April for more than 40 years.